Jean de Brébeuf: Missionary

-His efforts to develop a complete ethnographic record of the Huron has been described as "the longest and most ambitious piece of ethnographic description in all The Jesuit Relations".
-Brébeuf tried to find parallels between the Huron religion and Christianity, so as to facilitate the conversion of the Huron to Catholicism.
-Brébeuf was known by the Huron for his apparent shamanistic skills, especially in rainmaking.
-Despite his efforts to learn their ways, he considered Huron spiritual beliefs to be undeveloped and "foolish delusions"; he was determined to convert them to Christianity.
-Brébeuf did not enjoy universal popularity with the Huron, as many believed he was a sorcerer.
-By 1640, nearly half the Huron had died of smallpox and the losses disrupted their society.
+His efforts to develop a complete ethnographic record of the Wendat has been described as "the longest and most ambitious piece of ethnographic description in all The Jesuit Relations".
+Brébeuf tried to find parallels between the Wendat religion and Christianity, so as to facilitate the conversion of the Wendat to Catholicism.
+Brébeuf was known by the Wendat for his apparent shamanistic skills, especially in rainmaking.
+Despite his efforts to learn their ways, he considered Wendat spiritual beliefs to be undeveloped and "foolish delusions"; he was determined to convert them to Christianity.
+Brébeuf did not enjoy universal popularity with the Wendat, as many believed he was a sorcerer.
+By 1640, nearly half the Wendat had died of smallpox and the losses disrupted their society.
 Many children and elders died.
-With their loved ones dying before their eyes, many Huron began to listen to the words of Jesuit missionaries who, unaffected by the disease, appeared to be men of great power.
+With their loved ones dying before their eyes, many Wendat began to listen to the words of Jesuit missionaries who, unaffected by the disease, appeared to be men of great power.

 Brébeuf's progress as a missionary in achieving conversions was slow.
-Not until 1635 did some Huron agree to be baptized as Christians.
+Not until 1635 did some Wendat agree to be baptized as Christians.
 He claimed to have made 14 converts as of 1635 and, by the next year, he claimed 86.
 He wrote a detailed account in 1636 of The Huron Feast of the Dead, a mass reburial of remains of loved ones after a community moved the location of its village.
 It was accompanied by elaborate rituals and gift-giving.

 In 1638, Brébeuf turned over the direction of the mission at Saint-Joseph I to Jérôme Lalemant; he was called to become Superior at his newly founded Saint-Joseph II.
 In 1640, after an unsuccessful mission into Neutral Nation territory, Brébeuf broke his collarbone.
 He was sent to Québec to recover and worked there as a mission procurator.
-He taught the Huron, acting as confessor and advisor to the Ursulines and Religious Hospitallers.
+He taught the Wendat, acting as confessor and advisor to the Ursulines and Religious Hospitallers.
 On Sundays and feast days, he preached to French colonists.

 Brébeuf is credited with composing the "Huron Carol", Canada's oldest Christmas song, written around 1642.
-He wrote the lyrics in the native language of the Huron/Wendat people.
+He wrote the lyrics in the native language of the Wendat people.
 The song's melody is based on a traditional French folk song, "Une Jeune Pucelle" (A Young Maid).